Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Methods

 \subsection{Dataset}

-We use the Alchemy dataset \cite{wang2021alchemy}, which is a compositional meta-reinforcement learning benchmark designed to test a model's ability to discover and exploit latent structures.
-In Alchemy, the player's task is to apply potions to a stone, changing its state.
-The interactions between the stones and potions is defined by a chemistry, and chemistries differ between rounds.
-All chemistries share a latent cubic graph structure that describes the interactions of potions and stones (Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition}, middle).
-To solve the Alchemy task, the model cannot memorize the transitions between stones from the cubic graph structure, instead, it must learn to discover and exploit the invariant latent structures that are consistent across all chemistries.
-While the original alchemy dataset contains chemistries with missing edges (incomplete graphs), in our experiments, we only consider complete graphs\footnote{ Since incomplete chemistries are subgraphs of complete ones, we exclude them to ensure strict disjointness between train and validation sets, and thus preventing any data leakage between them. }, where each vertex has three outgoing edges.
+We use the Alchemy dataset \cite{wang2021alchemy}, a compositional meta-reinforcement learning benchmark designed to test a model's ability to discover and exploit latent structures.
+In Alchemy, players apply potions to a stone, changing its state.
+Interactions between the stones and potions are defined by a chemistry, and chemistries differ between rounds.
+All chemistries share a latent cubic graph structure that describes the interactions (Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition}, left panel).

+To solve Alchemy, the model cannot memorize the chemistry specific transitions between the stones from a cubic graph structure; instead, it must learn to discover and exploit the invariant latent structures that are consistent across all chemistries.
+While the original alchemy dataset contains chemistries with missing edges (incomplete graphs), we only consider complete chemistries\footnote{ Since incomplete chemistries are subgraphs of complete ones, we exclude them to ensure strict disjointness between train and validation sets.}, where each vertex has three outgoing edges.